Mom and Baby Health: A Research Review

 Also available in Spanish

-Latino infant eating and activity habits patterns.
+Infant eating and activity habits patterns.
 Nearly half of Latino infants watch TV more than 25 minutes a day.
-Fewer Latino infants (22%) than white infants (46%) get regular tummy time physical activity.
+Not enough Latino infants (22%) get regular tummy time physical activity.

 Early childcare settings.
-In early childcare settings, improving nutrition standards can decrease Latino Latino kids’ fat intake and increase healthy food consumption.
-Improving activity standards can increase Latino kids’ activity levels.
+In early childcare settings, improving nutrition standards can decrease kids’ fat intake and increase healthy food consumption.
+Improving activity standards can increase kids’ activity levels.

 Conclusions

 Policy Implications.
-Policymakers and advocates should promote breastfeeding via formula marketing reduction, paid maternity leave, and break time or private places to express milk at work.
+Policymakers should promote breastfeeding via formula marketing reduction, paid maternity leave, and break time or private places to express milk at work.
 Policymakers also should enforce healthier eating and physical activity standards in early child care centers, while childcare providers should comply.
-Providers should use culturally tailored prenatal programs to promote breastfeeding, maternal healthy lifestyles, and proper infant feeding habits among Latinas.
+Providers should use culturally tailored prenatal programs to promote breastfeeding, maternal healthy lifestyles, and proper infant feeding habits among Latinos and all people.

 See the Full Research Review with references (PDF)